This page contains affiliate links. Please read our disclosure for more info.

 We were back at our hotel by lunchtime, so you could skip the extra night in Nizwa and continue to Jebel Shams.

 Most of the hotels in Nizwa are quite far from the centre.
 Al Karam Hotel Apartment was one of the cheapest places we found but was surprisingly good, despite its random location off a highway surrounded by desert.

 Our one-bedroom apartment was spacious, clean and comfortable, if rather characterless.

 We liked having a separate living room with couch and used the small kitchen to self-cater.
 WiFi was pretty good.
 A breakfast buffet is included in the price.

 Where to Eat in Nizwa

-The Nizwa Fort Coffee Shop between the fort and the souq looked like a pretty good option for a coffee, juice, and snack.
+The Nizwa Fort Coffee Shop between the fort and the souq looked like a pretty good option for coffee, juice, and snacks.

 Day 5 Nizwa – Jebel Shams (2 nights)

 Time: 2 hours 20 minutes via Misfat

 You could visit Jebel Shams as a day trip from Nizwa but we decided to spend a few nights up there to enjoy the views and tranquility.